akinozgen/packager/README.md

 Demo Installing
 ---------------
-Throw /server files to your virtual server directory or anywhere can be run as server root.
+Put /server files to your virtual server directory or anywhere can be run as server root.
 Edit url string in updateRepositories.js file as your local server url.
 At first run may will necessary need to run as administrator for the first creation of directory and files.